 Future Expansions at Walt Disney World

-2021 is going to be an exciting year at Walt Disney World as it is the resort’s 50th birthday.
+2021 is going to be a fantastic year at Walt Disney World as it is the resort’s 50th birthday.
 Expect a host of festivities to be announced in 2020.

-A new Tron themed coaster is due to open in 2021.
+A new Tron themed coaster, called Tron Lightcycle Run, is due to open in 2021.

 At the recent D23, we learned more about all the changes coming to Epcot.
 While we were disappointed not to hear about a new pavilion in World Showcase, we are excited by a new Mary Poppins attraction.